open-pioneer/trails-openlayers-base-packages/src/packages/map/README.md

 }
 ```

-In this case, you will need to create an appropriate outline style for the map container yourself.
+In this case, you will need to create an appropriate focus outline style for the map container yourself.

 ### Map anchor component